Chinese Masterpieces

 from the Northern Song Dynasty

 This exceptionally crafted N. Song Dynasty pale celadon glaze Ru-ware vase exemplifies the artistry of its time.
 Thought to be a tribute piece for the Emperor and his Court, this vase is adorned with fire-gilded copper bands at both the rim and base, exhibiting layered corrosion of reddish cuprite and greenish botryoidal malachite.
-Accompanying microscopic analyses affirm the absence of agate within the glaze, and the presence of visible corrosion on the gilded copper band further substantiates its considerable age—providing a more reliable authentication than thermoluminescence testing.
+Accompanying microscopic analyses affirm the absence of agate within the glaze, and the presence of visible corrosion on the gilded copper band further substantiates its considerable age, providing a more reliable authentication than thermoluminescence testing.
 Such criteria are recognized as definitive by experts in the field, as they cannot be replicably produced.
 The vase features a pale celadon glaze that displays a refined crackle pattern and a remarkably smooth texture, reaffirming the absence of agate.
 The base of the vase displays three minute spur marks, akin to sesame seeds in size.
-Measuring approximately 4.5 inches in height, this remarkable artifact is part of the surviving collection associated with Emperor Huizong's N. Song Imperial Ru ware. ppjrs
+Measuring approximately 4.5 inches in height, this remarkable artifact is part of the surviving collection associated with Emperor Huizong's Northern Song Imperial Ru ware. ppjrs

 (click image to enlarge)